-You may get relief outside of the federal law, thanks to consumer complaints.
-Visa and MasterCard, some banks and some states have established policies that go beyond the federal law to protect consumers.
-Visa and MasterCard have policies that establish the same protections as exist for unauthorized credit card charges: debit card holders are not responsible for any unauthorized charges as long as they notify their issuer immediately and have a maximum liability of $50.
+You may get relief outside of federal law, thanks to consumer complaints.
+Visa and MasterCard, some banks, and some states have established policies beyond federal law to protect consumers.
+For example, Visa and MasterCard have policies that establish the same protections as exist for unauthorized credit card charges: debit card holders are not responsible for any unauthorized charges as long as they notify their issuer immediately and have a maximum liability of $50.

 A Few Final Suggestions

-- If you are thinking about obtaining a financial transaction card to build your credit history, consider a secured card or credit card and use it responsibly.
+- If you are considering obtaining a financial transaction card to build your credit history, consider a secured card or credit card and use it responsibly.

 - For maximum consumer protection, a credit or secured card is preferable to a debit card.

 If you decide to get a debit card: